caribou/caribou/deploying.md

 ## Tomcat

 For Tomcat, the process is simple.
+First, change your `{:assets {:dir ...}}` from `"app/"` to something absolute on your filesystem (as you cannot add files into your deployed uberwar).

+Then build the uberwar:

 ```bash
     % lein ring uberwar